Helen Pond MBACP Accredited Psychotherapist and Counsellor

 How Psychotherapy can help

-I will work with you to help you understand and manage your anxiety, panic attacks, or depression and feeling sad.
+I will work with you to help you understand and manage your anxiety, panic attacks, depression and feeling sad.
 You may be struggling with family issues, or low self esteem.
 These are all difficulties which I have experience in dealing with and together we can find a better way for you to move on in your life and feel more motivated.

 We can all find ourselves in periods of distress, feeling unable to decide what we want or where we are going in life.
 Balancing our work and relationships can be complicated and we can all benefit from support to make changes to improve the quality of our lives.
 This may be a short piece of work, or long term for more complex issues.